rrutt/cb-bread/README.md

 Then open a browser to **[http://localhost:8008/](http://localhost:8008/)**

+### Starting the standalone desktop application:

+In order to avoid entering the host, user, and password in the web page login fields, start the demonstration by passing these values on the command line:

+    bash ./cb-bread.sh -h localhost -u admin -p demo01

+or

+    cb-bread.bat -h localhost -u admin -p demo01

+The embedded browser window will open.

+### Browsing documents in a view:

 With the login credentials already provided, simply click the **Connect** button on the home page

-### Browsing documents in a view:

 On the **Home / Buckets** page, click the **gamesim-sample** bucket.